 Who is eligible for this grant?

-The program is open to applicants who meet the following threshold criteria:
+The program was open to applicants who met the following threshold criteria:

-Businesses must also qualify as one of the following:
+Businesses were also required to qualify as one of the following:

 Real estate, multi-level marketing, adult entertainment, cannabis, firearms, and social clubs.